-- 5.6.2.1 Conditions Governing Outside Employment and Consulting Activities Consulting arrangements may be sought out and entered into by faculty members, provided that: (a) the assistance provided is not part of their normal responsibility to the University; (b) the work undertaken contributes to their professional development or provides valuable service to the University or the community; (c) University resources and facilities are not involved (see §5.6.2.2); and (d) annual statements regarding consulting arrangements are included with the FAARs.
-Faculty members engaged in approved paid outside activities other than consulting shall attach statements to their Faculty Annual Activities Reports (FAARs) each year (see §\$6.3 and 6.5), indicating both the amount of normal working time allocated to the outside activities and the names of the employers. - 5.6.2.2 Use of University Resources in Connection with Outside Employment and Consulting Activities Faculty members are not allowed to use University resources in conjunction with consulting or otherwise for private gain.
+5.6.2.1 Conditions Governing Outside Employment and Consulting Activities Consulting arrangements may be sought out and entered into by faculty members, provided that: (a) the assistance provided is not part of their normal responsibility to the University; (b) the work undertaken contributes to their professional development or provides valuable service to the University or the community; (c) University resources and facilities are not involved (see §5.6.2.2); and (d) annual statements regarding consulting arrangements are included with the FAARs.
+Faculty members engaged in approved paid outside activities other than consulting shall attach statements to their Faculty Annual Activities Reports (FAARs) each year (see §§6.3 and 6.5), indicating both the amount of normal working time allocated to the outside activities and the names of the employers.

+5.6.2.2 Use of University Resources in Connection with Outside Employment and Consulting Activities Faculty members are not allowed to use University resources in conjunction with consulting or otherwise for private gain.
 Also, when a faculty member is engaged in authorized consulting activities, the consulting employer may not enter into a parallel agreement to use University resources for any purpose related to the consulting activity.
 Instead, when significant resources of the University are required, the employer may request that an agreement, grant, or contract be drawn with the University that provides the necessary services, including personnel services, as a sponsored project (see §5.5.7, External Grants).
 The faculty member involved then carries out duties attendant on the agreement as part of his or her assigned duties.
-Because library facilities are made available to the public, their use by faculty engaged in consulting activity is not regarded as being in contravention of this policy. - 5.6.3 Testifying as an Expert Witness When a faculty member testifies as an expert witness, the following conditions apply: - A disclaimer is given in court indicating that the faculty member is speaking as a professional and not as a representative of the University. - When a faculty member is under subpoena, the University civil leave policies apply (see §3.13.6). - A faculty member may not testify in civil suits involving the Commonwealth of Virginia, except under subpoena. - 5.6.4 Conflict of Interest A conflict of interest occurs when a faculty member engages in self-dealing or in other activities which prevent him or her from exercising independent judgment in the best interests of the University and the Commonwealth.
-Faculty are to avoid participation in activities that create an actual or potential conflict of interest.
-(See §3.11 for additional details.)
-Faculty members should avoid being placed in a position of authority over their spouses, intimate partners, immediate family members or relatives concerning their teaching, research and advising assignments.
-In the event that avoidance of such conflict would be unfair to the student, the faculty member must disclose the matter to the department chair, who will oversee the evaluation process of the student.
-If the faculty member in question is the department chair, the Dean will oversee the evaluation process.
+Because library facilities are made available to the public, their use by faculty engaged in consulting activity is not regarded as being in contravention of this policy.

+5.6.3 Testifying as an Expert Witness When a faculty member testifies as an expert witness, the following conditions apply:

+- A disclaimer is given in court indicating that the faculty member is speaking as a professional and not as a representative of the University. - When a faculty member is under subpoena, the University civil leave policies apply (see §3.13.6). - A faculty member may not testify in civil suits involving the Commonwealth of Virginia, except under subpoena.